 The best answers will begin by noting that BGC has a mission focused on the education and social development of needy youth.
-Thus, the demographic, economic, sociocultural segments, and physical may be the segments of primary importance.
-Within the physical segment, for instance, BGC may consider what it can do to respond to climate change and depletion of energy resources.
+Thus, the demographic, economic, and sociocultural segments may be the segments of primary importance.
 The global segment is also a natural discussion point since contexts far from home may not come to our attention until after a critical stage has been passed.
 For instance, the presence of immigrants and refugees in a community many affect the needs of the BGC's clientele.